ocaml-multicore/multicoretests/README.md

  - [src/task_one_dep.ml](src/task_one_dep.ml) is a test of Domainslib.Task's async/await.

- - [src/task_one_dep.ml](src/task_one_dep.ml) is a variant of the above allowinng each promise to await on multiple others.
+ - [src/task_one_dep.ml](src/task_one_dep.ml) is a variant of the above allowing each promise to await on multiple others.

  - [src/atomictest.ml](src/atomictest.ml) is a sequential test of the Atomic module using qcstm

+ - [src/domain_joingraph.ml](src/domain_joingraph.ml) is a test of Domain's spawn/join based on a random dependency graph

- - [src/domaintest.ml](src/domaintest.ml) is a test of Domain's spawn/join.
+ - [src/domain_spawntree.ml](src/domain_spawntree.ml) is a test of Domain's spawn/join based on a random spawn tree